 Amazon.com, created with Jeff Bezos’s distinctive way of managing currently thrives due to its practices reflective of regenerative first principles.
 It’s dedication to customer requirement fulfillment, customer centricity, and embrace of individual customers is outstanding.
 Amazon obsesses over customers.
 It constantly seeks out new ways of creating value in the way it orchestrates its learning and knowledge gained from continual explorations, persistent exploitation, and operational feedback.
 With an intimate understanding of each individual customer it works tirelessly to eliminate any customer sacrifice in selecting, ordering, paying for, and reviewing their purchases.

 Haier Corporation, the multinational home appliance manufacturer based in Qingdao, China developed better and stronger value creation by obliterating conventional management roles.
-It’s CEO, Zhang Ruimin un-formed the existing organization and its conventions of managing by eliminating 10,000 management jobs.
-In this vacuum arose “a network of entrepreneurial ventures run by employees, whose compensation is based on the success of their products in the market.”
+It’s CEO, Zhang Ruimin un-formed the existing organization and its conventions of managing by eliminating 12,000 middle management jobs with the creation of thousands of micro-enterprises of eight or so people.
+In the middle management vacuum arose “a network of entrepreneurial ventures run by employees, whose compensation is based on the success of their products in the market.”

 Ruimin, like regenerative managing’s first principles, recognizes empowerment plays no role in effective managing.
 He states that, “Nowadays, the management model in many enterprises is “empowerment,” but we are not empowering; we are returning all the power to the employees.”
 Haier calls its way of managing Rendanheyi, the epitome of customer-centric value creation, which refers to connecting employees with users.
 It intends to reduce the “distance between the organization and its end users to zero and moving as close as possible to a state of co-creation with the customer.” throughout the enterprise by tightly linking jobs and compensation to customer value creation.
 Ruimin changed the culture of Haier overnight.